Alicia Keys Is Leaving #TheVoice, Who Is Returning For Season 13?

 “We can’t wait to experience the unique chemistry and energy Gwen, Alicia, Blake and Adam will bring to Season 12,” he said.
 “With Miley returning for Season 13, we’re truly ecstatic about the unmatched musical know-how and talent coming together in our coming seasons.”

-As for who else may be leaving the show, rumors have been swirling in regard to Stefani and Shelton’s possible exits.
+As for who else may be leaving the show, rumors have been swirling regarding Stefani and Shelton’s possible exits.

 Weeks ago, a source spoke to Radar Online, revealing that while Stefani and Shelton have been featured on the show for years, their alleged feud with Cyrus may prevent them from returning to the show for Season 13.